Olaf Scholz: Environment and climate policy

-The revised Climate Protection Act introduced by Olaf Scholz's cabinet as Mayor of Hamburg provides for a 65 per cent reduction in CO_{2} emissions by 2030, an 88 per cent reduction by 2040 and climate neutrality by 2045.
+The revised Climate Protection Act introduced by Olaf Scholz's cabinet as Mayor of Hamburg provides for a 65% reduction in CO_{2} emissions by 2030, an 88% reduction by 2040 and climate neutrality by 2045.

-Scholz called for the expansion of renewable energy to replace fossil fuels.
+Scholz has advocated for the expansion of renewable energy capacities to replace fossil fuels.
 In May 2021, Scholz proposed the establishment of an international climate club, which should serve to develop common minimum standards for climate policy measures and a coordinated approach.
 In addition, uniform rules for the carbon accounting of goods should apply among members.

-As part of the coalition agreement that led to Scholz becoming chancellor, the Social Democrats, Free Democrats, and Green parties agreed to accelerate Germany's phaseout of coal to the year 2030, in line with the target set by the Powering Past Coal Alliance.
+As part of the coalition agreement that led to Scholz becoming chancellor, the Social Democrats, Free Democrats, and Green party agreed to accelerate Germany's phaseout of coal to the year 2030, in line with the target set by the Powering Past Coal Alliance.
 The country's previous target had been to end the use of coal by 2038.
 In addition, the agreement set a phaseout of power generation from natural gas by 2040.
 The agreement also included provisions for the prohibition on natural gas heating in new buildings and replacement of natural gas systems in existing buildings.
 An end to the sale of combustion vehicles would come in 2035, in line with the target set by the European Commission.